44 brilliant photos of 1,981-strong away end and players celebrating at West Brom

-44 brilliant photos of 1,981 Sunderland fans celebrating with players after West Brom win - gallery
+44 brilliant snaps of 1,981 Sunderland fans celebrating with players after West Brom win - photo gallery

-Sunderland came from behind to beat West Brom at The Hawthorns with our cameras in attendance.
+Sunderland came from behind to beat West Brom at The Hawthorns with our cameras in attendance to capture the action.

 The Black Cats fell a goal behind on the stroke of half-time when Luke O’Nien conceded a penalty and John Swift converted from the spot.